 Personally Identifiable Information (PII) is displayed on hundreds of pages in PeopleSoft, thus increasing the scope of a data loss incident.

-Running reports and queries in PeopleSoft is simple and seamless, thus making the ability to quickly compromise a large volume of data easier.
+Running reports and queries in ERP systems is designed to be simple and seamless, thus making the ability to quickly compromise a large volume of data easier.

-Expanding current data masking functionality in PeopleSoft requires additional scripts and customizations applied by role to each page with sensitive data.
+Expanding current data masking functionality in ERP systems requires additional scripts and customizations applied by role to each page with sensitive data.